The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-\item {\it Electromagnetic analogue to superradiance.} Charged black holes contain electrostatic energy that can be also extracted by sending charged particles or waves with frequency $\omega$ and charge $q_e$ inside a specific band \cite{Christodoulou:1972kt} (see \cite{Jacobson:1996aa} for a review) \bea 0 < \omega < q_e \Phi_e\, . \eea There is no ergoregion in the four-dimensional spacetime.
-For asymptotically flat black holes, there is however a five-dimensional ergoregion when considering the uplift \eqref{KKlift}.
-For the Reissner-Nordstr\"om black hole, the five-dimensional ergoregion lies in the range $r_+ < r < 2M$ where $M$ is the mass and $r$ the standard Boyer-Linquist radius.
+\item \textit{Electromagnetic analogue to superradiance.} Charged black holes contain electrostatic energy that can also be extracted by sending charged particles or waves with frequency $\omega$ and charge $q_e$ inside a specific band~\cite{Christodoulou:1972kt} (see~\cite{Jacobson:1996aa} for a review) \be 0 < \omega < q_e \Phi_e\, . \ee There is no ergoregion in the four-dimensional spacetime.
+However, for asymptotically-flat black holes, there is a five-dimensional ergoregion when considering the uplift~\eqref{KKlift}.
+For the Reissner--Nordstr\"om black hole, the five-dimensional ergoregion lies in the range $r_+ < r < 2M$, where $M$ is the mass and $r$ the standard Boyer--Lindquist radius.